XRG2014/node.js-a-shell/README.md

 ### Uninstall (for a-Shell)

-Run these commands in a-Shell:
+Run this command in a-Shell:

 ```
-cd ~/Documents
-rm -rfv .nvm
+rm -rfv ~/Documents/.nvm
 ```

 Now find these lines and remove them in ```~/Documents/.bashrc``` and ```~/Documents/.profile``` (if one file doesn't exist, then do the other one):